modular-things/modular-things/README.md

 # Writing New modular-things

-For embedded (arduino) codes, [manually install] the OSAP library, which you can download as a zip here: https://github.com/jakeread/osap-arduino.
+For embedded (arduino) codes, install the OSAP library, which you can download as a zip here: https://github.com/jakeread/osap-arduino, and should also be available via arduino's library manager.

 Also, install the `FlashStorage_SAMD` library, via the library manager.

-We use the [ArduinoCore-fab-sam](https://github.com/qbolsee/ArduinoCore-fab-sam), which you can install into Arduino via the notes in that repo.
+We use the [ArduinoCore-fab-sam](https://github.com/qbolsee/ArduinoCore-fab-sam) for [these circuits](https://github.com/modular-things/modular-things-circuits), which you can install into Arduino via the notes in that repo.

-Notes here are abbreviated - if you're a student in HTMAA and are trying to write a new modular-thing, but understanding other examples are not enough, contact us.

-## Writing VMs
+## Brief Notes on Writing "virtual things"

 - name your firmware with `OSAP osap("stepper");` i.e.
 - add `stepper.js` in `thisRepo/js/virtualThings`